Neo XYX: Development

 Neo XYX was developed in conjunction with Redux: Dark Matters and The Ghost Blade using a Neo Geo development kit, serving as the third shoot 'em up title from NG:Dev.Team and their fifth game overall.
 Timm Hellwig helmed its production, serving as both producer and director, as well as its sole programmer.
 Designer Perry "Gryzor/Rozyrg" Sessions, who had previously helped with development of Gunlord at NG:Dev.Team with René Hellwig, acted as art director and graphic artist.
 Rafael Dyll and a member under the pseudonym "Raigon" co-composed the soundtrack.
 Two other members, "Plasmo" and "Runefaust", collaborated in its development phase as beta testers.
 Both Sessions and Dyll recounted the project's development process and history through various publications.

 Neo XYX originated as a GameMaker prototype for PC titled XYX created by Perry Sessions before NG:Dev.Team became involved after the project caught their attention and started working together in early 2013, suggesting Sessions to refine various aspects of his work into a Neo Geo game.
 Sessions stated that his main influences were Toaplan shoot 'em ups such as Twin Cobra, Truxton and Fire Shark, as well as other games in the genre like Super Star Soldier, Gate of Thunder, Soldier Blade, and Lords of Thunder, all of which he regards as his favorites.
 He was also inspired by other titles such as those by Llamasoft.
-However, Sessions also stated that work on the project took longer than expected and proved difficult, as creating level artwork was a "weak spot" for him but regards it as some of his best for any project he worked on.
+Sessions also stated that work on the project took longer than expected and proved difficult, as creating level artwork was a "weak spot" for him but regards it as some of his best for any project he worked on.

 When asked about the differences between the game and the original XYX, Sessions stated that they came from him and NG:Dev.Team working separately, as he did not have any means to playtest the project on his part while Timm had a "final say on everything"; Timm did not like the mixture of science fiction and fantasy elements, requesting to change elements such as dragons that later became cyborgs, while the team also lowered the planned number of playable ships.
 Sessions also claimed he had no saying over difficulty balancing issues, as the original XYX was used as a basis for most enemies.
-When composing the soundtrack for Neo XYX, Rafael Dyll stated that NG:Dev.Team wanted him produce music that were short and looped without noticeable breaks, creating something fresh but based on retro sounds, using instruments akin to arcade games from late 1980s or 16-bit consoles such as Sega Mega Drive, with Dyll stating that he was given several suggestions and "took it from there."
+When composing the soundtrack for Neo XYX, Rafael Dyll stated that NG:Dev.Team wanted him produce music that were short and looped without noticeable breaks, creating something fresh but based on retro sounds, using instruments akin to arcade games from late 1980s or 16-bit consoles such as Sega Mega Drive.